Dampers

 Before paying for replacement dampers (i.e. ideally get them on a personal visit to the supplier) check they move smoothly and are heavily damped through their full travel and back to the centre, then wiggle the arms up and down near the centre and make sure there is no slop as they change direction.
 Exchange dampers where you return the old one is much cheaper than buying new, and the rebuilt replacements are usually of reasonable quality.
 But as the rebuild is only as good as the original it is possible to get a duff one that fails after quite a short period, however it is still much cheaper to have to change it again fairly soon than to buy new.
 Out of three replacement lever-arm dampers I had to change a rear one for a second time after only a year or so, its replacement and the other two have been fine.
 At the time of writing I have just replaced another one so the jury is still out on that.
 Update October 2009 Annoyingly that started weeping after a year or so, but lasted a further couple of years and MOTs before it got bad enough to start dripping on the floor, which was when I changed it again.
 Hopefully better luck this time.
 2018: Another front replacement on Vee due to my own error (don't ask) but all the others (both cars) fine so far, apart from an advisory of 'light misting' on Bee's near-side rear in 2019, not replaced until 2023.

 Stevson Motors in Birmingham were often mentioned as a good rebuilder of customer's own units, but could take a while.
-However I understand they no longer do that, only fuel, brake and oil hoses, pipes and unions, which I have used them for including one-offs to my design.
+However they have now sold that part of the business to Vintage and Classic Engineering Ltd in North Wales as below.
+Stevson now concentrate on fuel, brake and oil hoses, pipes and unions, which I have purchased including one-offs to my design.

 November 2023 Another mentioned just this month in MG Chat on the MGOC forum (passed on to me by Michael Beswick) is Vintage and Classic Engineering near Bala.
 The original poster said after a long discussion he is satisfied that they do a proper refurb and not just a 'paint and despatch', and another poster said he had used them himself earlier in the year.
 Again customers own units (although they do have some in stock), so a time delay involved as well as double postage (unless you are nearby).